singleportrait/tables-for-two/README.md

 ### Environment variables

-In addition to the ones noted in the [base template](https://github.com/singleportrait/sanity-next-js-starter), you need these as well.
+In addition to the ones noted in the [starter template](https://github.com/singleportrait/sanity-next-js-starter), you need these as well.

 In `studio/.env.development` (and Vercel, or wherever it's hosted) for Sanity: